A Welcome From Our Senior Minister

 Where should I park?

 If you ride your bike, you can park at the front of our property.
-If you bring your car, there is free parking on Sundays in the lot directly across from our building.
-Street parking is also available on St. Clair Ave.
+Unfortunately, we do not have a dedicated parking lot for cars.
+Street parking is available on St. Clair Ave.
 West and surrounding side streets.